 - Quite affordable and readily available

-- If they’re quite skinny, often, a lot of brands tend to break easily.
-To fix this, use a thicker one, or read the reviews and make sure they’re made with durable materials.
+- If they’re quite skinny, they tend to break easily.
+To fix this, use something thicker, or read the reviews and make sure they’re made with durable materials.

 - If you’re not cautious, the annoying thing about laddering can happen.
 This is when you get a gap in the knitted project when you move from one DPN to the other.